Policy and Procedure Name:

 Rule policy and procedure.

-or employer appeals the BWC order during the appeal period, claims services
+employer appeals the BWC order during the appeal period, claims services staff must

-staff must check that the appeal was filed with the IC and place the claim in
+check that the appeal was filed with the IC and place the claim in hearing status,

-appeal is filed after the appeal period expires, claims services staff must
+filed after the appeal period expires, claims services staff must refer the

-refer the claim to the IC and keep the claim in the determined status so
+claim to the IC and keep the claim in the determined status so benefits will

-benefits will continue.
-Once the notice of hearing is received, the claim
+continue.
+Once the notice of hearing is received, the claim status must be

 o.
 A